Europe

 One of my favorite things to do in Amsterdam was walking by the canals and enjoying the scenery.
 I recommend taking different routes as you walk around central Amsterdam.

 During our visit, we’d duck into boutiques.
-Each morning, we grab a cup of coffee and croissant for a quick breakfast.
+Each morning, we grab a cup of coffee and a croissant for a quick breakfast.

 Museum Het Rembrandthuis or Rembrandt House